-- (a) Upon final disposition of a case, the staff liaison shall file in the Board's offices a decision sheet stating: - (i) the ultimate disposition of a case; - (ii) if applicable, any conditions imposed on a variance or special exception; and - (iii) the Board's findings. - (b) For an administrative appeal that the Board determines to be of precedential value [A20],:
+- (a) Upon final disposition of a case, the staff liaison shall file in the Board's offices a decision sheet stating: - the ultimate disposition of a case; - if applicable, any conditions imposed on a variance or special exception; and - the Board's findings. - (b) For an administrative appeal, the decision sheet may include as an addendum stating the Board's interpretation of the regulation or land use category at issue in the appeal.